Do Go On - 206 - Dungeons and Dragons

 Honestly, because when we did the River Dance episode,

-something I care about deeply, it crushed me.
+something I care about deeply,

-And we're definitely gonna say things wrong about it,
+And we're definitely going to say things wrong about it, just out of our own ignorance.

-And we're probably gonna make jokes at some point,
+And we're probably going to make jokes at some point because that's our fucking jobs.

 Jess, I can't help if you're on the front foot here.

-Dave, I just wanna double check.
+David, I just want to double check.

-Did you think Jacob Miller for suggesting,
+Did you thank Jacob Miller for suggesting?

-Yes, from Bloomington, India.
+Yes, from Bloomington, Indiana.

 No, that's fine.